 ASSIGNED WORKERS AND ASSIGNMENT

-Vet-1-1 will recruit, screen, interview, and assign its Assigned Workers, to perform the type of work specified by Client under Client’s supervision at the location(s) specified by Client (each, an “Assignment”).
+Vet-1-1 will recruit, screen, interview, and assign Assigned Workers, to perform the type of work specified by Client under Client’s supervision at the location(s) specified by Client (each, an “Assignment”).
 Client may not change Assigned Workers’ job duties in an Assignment without Vet-1-1’s express prior written approval.
 Any changes to an Assignment may result in additional fees.
 Client is solely responsible for any financial obligations incurred by altering an Assigned Worker’s time worked during an Assignment.
 If Client makes a request for staffing with less than 72 hours notice (a “Short Notice Assignment”) and Vet-1-1 attempts to fulfill the request and or fills the request, but Client then declines that pre-approved Assigned Worker or cancels the Assignment after such worker is assigned, the Client shall pay the Short Notice Assignment “Call-in” and cancellation fees identified in the Fee Schedule.
-Client will pay Vet 1-1 for all the time the Assigned Worker is on the Assignment, excluding only that time during an Assignment when the Assigned Worker is on any breaks required by the Fee Schedule, or which are otherwise legally required without pay.
+Client will pay Vet 1-1 a project fee per Assignment, as mutually agreed between the parties.
 Vet-1-1 may substitute workers if necessary.
 Vet-1-1 will use reasonable efforts to notify the Client within a timely manner of the need for a substitute.